gibbitz/gibbitz-interlock/packages/cp2020-compendia/README.md

 ## TODO:
   * Determine how to make a module for a compendia
+  * this may be just a utility to import data from sheets
   * Update naming conventions if required
   * Rework code in current structure
   * Add buttons to control panel/sidebar to update data
   * Add button/modal to control panel/sidebar to add new compendia from a sheet

 ## Running locally
 ### Node